Social Welfare Appeals Office - Frequently Asked Questions

 How do I make an appeal?

-If you are unhappy with a Deciding Officer's decision, you should appeal within 21 days of receiving it.
-In certain cases you may appeal outside of this period.
-You can appeal by completing a form which you can get from your local Social Welfare Office, or you may explain your appeal in a letter.
-The important thing is that you set out your case fully.
-The local Social Welfare Office will be happy to pass the form or letter on to the Chief Appeals Officer for you or you may send it direct to:
+If you are dissatisfied with a decision of the Deciding Officer, you should make an appeal as quickly as possible, but in any event, within 21 days of receiving the decision.
+The Chief Appeals Officer has discretion to extend this period in certain circumstances.p> You can make an appeal by completing a form (called Form SWAO 1), which you can get from your local Social Welfare Office, or by downloading the SWAO 1 form from the ‘Your Appeal’ area on the Social Welfare Appeals Office website www.socialwelfareappeals.ie.p> Alternatively, you may set out the grounds of your appeal in a letter or by email to firstname.lastname@example.org> The most important thing is that you set out your case fully.p> You may send your appeal directly to the Chief Appeals Officer or your local Social Welfare Office will be happy to pass the form or letter on to the appeals office for you.
+If your are sending it directly, you should address it to:

 Chief Appeals Officer

 Social Welfare Appeals Office

 If you wish to obtain to obtain any information or documents that the Deciding Officer used in reaching the decision, contact the section of the Department of Social Protection that dealt with your application.

 What happens next?